 Having come from the epicentre of good burgers (such as LA’s Burger Lounge’s) I wasn’t expecting quite that standard, but it wasn’t even in the same stratosphere.

 A congealed mass of processed chicken and Macdonalds-type cheese plus a small cup of mayonnaise-drenched coleslaw and a highly over-sugared slice of cake – the type you get in plastic in a packet at a supermarket – meant supper was very much a Maccas quality meal.

 All up, it was plastic, processed food.
 Breakfast was not that not much better.

 Maybe I’m just expecting too much, but it was a pretty rubbery “egg omelette” with mushrooms and chicken sausage on the side plus a small amount of diced fruit salad.

-Apparently Fiji Airways recently changed its menu following customer complaints however they must have just re-done business and by-passed economy if that’s the case as, based on my experience, its hard to see how this could be any improvement.
+Apparently, Fiji Airways recently changed its menu following customer complaints however they must have just re-done business and by-passed economy if that’s the case as, based on my experience, it’s hard to see how this could be an improvement.

 However (back to the good bits) the flight was absolutely flawless under Captain Peter Ross (yep I remember his name I think I’ve heard his dulcet tones on QF before).
 Ross made a textbook soft landing arriving one hour earlier than scheduled.

 The hostesses and stewards are distinguished however by their natural charm and ease – continually smiling and obliging.